IlyaMokin/gimme-stat/readme.md

 # gimme-stat

-The toll for git repositories to generate a simple progress statistic.
+The toll for **GIT** repositories to generate a simple progress statistic by changed lines.

 ```
 $ npm -g install gimme-stat